 - When the magnet and switch are pulled apart when the window is opened — the switch/circuit is opened, triggering the alarm.
 Simply closing the window does not restore the circuit and doesn’t stop the alarm sound–until either the battery runs down or someone switches off the circuit with a key or by using a keypad code.

 - The electronic switch built into the alarm sounder is turned on by breaking the window sensor’s magnetic-switch loop.
 A key-operated switch in the sounder circuit (or a keypad with a code) is the only way to silence the alarm sounder.
 A physical key (or keypad code) also allows you to turn the alarm system off when it’s not needed.

-- The electronic parts that makeup the alarm’s sounder are mounted on a circuit board.
-Underneath the circuit board are a coil and plunger that strike the bell or activate an electronic sounder.
+- The electronic parts that make up the alarm’s sounder are mounted on a circuit board.
+Underneath the circuit boards is a coil and plunger that strike the bell or activate an electronic sounder.
 Below the coil are “breaker points” that cause the plunger to vibrate rapidly, striking the bell to make the alarm/buzzer sound.

 Things to consider when selecting a home alarm system: